Fisico/diyHue-doc/documentation.md

 # Installation

-2020 Phillips released a huge update that required a reverse engineering of the Phillips Hue Bridge and a complete rewrite of the diyHue Bridge, in order to use DiyHue with the latest Hue App and products, you have to upgrade to the newest diyHue Version.
-Old configs are sadly not upgradeable.
+2021 Phillips released a huge update that required a reverse engineering of the Phillips Hue Bridge and a complete rewrite of the diyHue Bridge.
+In order to use DiyHue with the latest Hue App and products, you have to upgrade to the newest diyHue Version.
+Old configs are not upgradeable.

-- Connect to a system that can run docker 24/7 (raspberry pi for example)
+- Connect to a system that can run Docker 24/7 (Raspberry Pi for example)
-- Raspberry Pi Setup:
+- Raspberry Pi setup:
   - ```apt-get update```
   - ```apt-get upgrade```
   - Download Docker installation script ```curl -fsSL https://get.docker.com -o get-docker.sh```